sameerkhansf/Fashionista/productrequirements.md

 # Seasonal(Wadrobe)

-# Gender: Remove the other gender clothes
+# Gender: Remove the opposite gender clothes(or the clothes that are intended as gift for someone)